decodableco/examples/asyncapi/README.md

 ```

 ### Makefile
-First create a ``.env`` file and place the contents these contents below replacing the values with yours.
+First create a ``.env`` file and place the contents below replacing the values with yours.
 You can ``source .env`` to put all these values in the environment.

 ```Makefile
 ACCOUNT=<< your decodable account name >>